 In the event an employee is promoted from a non-management position to a management position, the employee shall be placed on the salary range for the management position in accordance with this plan.
-However, the employee's pay at the time of promotion, including any incentive pay, shall be considered when determining the initial placement on the salary range for the new position, but in all cases, no initial placement shall cause the manager's pay to fall outside of the approved salary range for that pay band.
 Incentive pay received by a bargaining unit employee prior to promotion shall be considered in respect to competency, credentials, and experience, but shall not be continued as incentive pay, except as specifically allowed for under this plan.